SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 ```

 Again, similarly to a `Server`, a `Client` is created using in-process connection to a named server.
-The `shutdownTimeout` parameter configures the amount of time allowed for completing current
+The `shutdownTimeout` parameter configures the amount of time allowed for completing ongoing
-client-server communications before closing the client.
+client-server communications.

 Now, let's review the main thing the `Client` class does, sending the `Print` command.